rgwch/ioBroker.mystrom-wifi-button/README.md

 Connect the WiFi Button with a USB Port or a charger device.
 It's recommended to use the provided USB cable.
 Push the Button once.
 After a while it should become visible in the WLAN (check the router).

 Enter the IP Address of the MyStrom Wifi Button.
 You need also to indicate the address of the ioBroker server and the port you've set when configuring the "Simple RESTful" Adapter.
 By default, that's 8087.
-You should not give the symbolic network name of the ioBroker Server, e.g. `http://homecontrol.local:8087 but instead find out the IP Address.
+You should not give the symbolic network name of the ioBroker Server, e.g. `http://homecontrol.local:8087` but instead find out the IP Address, e.g. in the router's network list (And while you're there, you'll probably want to set the DHCP server to always give the same address to this MyStrom-Wifi-Button and to the ioBroker server.)

 Before pressing "save and leave" press shortly on the button to activate it.
 Sometimes the instance will remain "yellow".
 Then press again the WiFi Button and click "reload" in the instance view.
 If it still doesn't work, see the 'Troubleshoot'-section below.